mattjmattj/php-rl/examples/tic-tac-toe/README.md

 ## DQN

-In the Deep Q-Learning part, the agent is an epsilon-greedy Double DQN agent with Prioritized Experience Replay.
+In the Deep Q-Learning part, the agent is an epsilon-greedy Double DQN agent.

 ### Model